 whole duty of a man in a political year, nine out of ten persons in

 the South or Middle West would say, "To holler right, vote straight,

 and eat as much barbecue as any other man in the country."

-Any month of the year is good for a pig pickin' in North Carolina.
+Any month of the year or any occasion is good for a pig pickin' in North Carolina.
 The

 barbecue style will vary according to what area you're in: In the eastern